Clitoromegaly

-Clitoromegaly (or macroclitoris) is an abnormal enlargement of the clitoris that is mostly congenital or acquired, though deliberately induced clitoris enlargement as a form of genital body modification is achieved through various uses of anabolic steroids, including testosterone.
-Clitoromegaly is not the same as normal enlargement of the clitoris seen during sexual arousal.
+Clitoromegaly (or macroclitoris) is an abnormal enlargement of the clitoris that is mostly congenital; it is otherwise acquired through deliberately induced clitoral enlargement, a form of body modification, by use of anabolic steroids, in particular testosterone.
+It can happen as part of a gender transition.
+It is clinically distinguishable from normal enlargement of the clitoris seen during sexual arousal.

 Presentation

-The different grade of genital ambiguity is commonly measured by the Prader classification, which ranges, in ascending order of masculinisation, from 1: female external genitalia with clitoromegaly through 5: pseudo-phallus looking like normal male external genitalia.
+Degree of genital ambiguity is commonly measured by the Prader classification, which ranges, in ascending order of masculinisation, from 1: female external genitalia with clitoromegaly through 5: pseudo-phallus looking like normal male external genitalia.

 Causes

 Clitoromegaly is a rare condition and can be either present by birth or acquired later in life.

 If present at birth, congenital adrenal hyperplasia can be one of the causes, since in this condition the adrenal gland of the female fetus produces additional androgens and the newborn baby has ambiguous genitalia which are not clearly male or female.
 In pregnant women who received norethisterone during pregnancy, masculinization of the fetus occurs, resulting in hypertrophy of the clitoris; however, this is rarely seen nowadays due to use of safer progestogens.
 It can also be caused by the autosomal recessive congenital disorder known as Fraser syndrome.

 In acquired clitoromegaly, the main cause is endocrine hormonal imbalance affecting the adult person, including polycystic ovarian syndrome (PCOS) and hyperthecosis.
 Acquired clitoromegaly may also be caused by pathologies affecting the ovaries and other endocrine glands.
 These pathologies may include virulent (such as arrhenoblastoma) and neurofibromatosic tumors.
 Another cause is clitoral cysts.
 Sometimes there may be no obvious clinical or hormonal reason.